SOUMEE2000/soumee2000.github.io/_posts/2021-06-16-Neural-Nets-From-Scratch.md

 <img src="https://user-images.githubusercontent.com/52605586/123501617-d34bd200-d663-11eb-8a48-486c6c3779fd.png">

 How do you describe something to a baby?
 Suppose you want a ten year old to distinguish between a cat and an elephant and given any breed of elephant or cat you want him to classify the creature correctly to its group.
 For an elephant you can say its got big ears, a trunk, a set of tusks and 4 feet.
 You could also describe it as something grey in colour, very tall and one with great strength.
 That too describes the elephant.
-You could also the describe to the child the features of different breeds of elephants.
+You could also describe to the child the features of different breeds of elephants.
 And you would probably keep adding in more sets of features till the child gets some sort of an overall idea of how an elephant might look like.
 The same would go for the cat.
 And the next time the child sees a baby elephant on his way to school(😂😂😂), based on what he has seen and understood previously, he is going to come to a conclusion.

 So what you do is:
 * You feed him a set of features called **X_input** and provide a label to those features known as **X_output**